github/docs/content/codespaces/managing-codespaces-for-your-organization/restricting-the-idle-timeout-period.md

 {% endnote %}

-For more information about pricing for {% data variables.product.prodname_codespaces %} compute usage, see "[About billing for Codespaces](/billing/managing-billing-for-github-codespaces/about-billing-for-codespaces#codespaces-pricing)."
+For more information about pricing for {% data variables.product.prodname_github_codespaces %} compute usage, see "[About billing for Codespaces](/billing/managing-billing-for-github-codespaces/about-billing-for-codespaces#codespaces-pricing)."

 ### Behavior when you set a maximum idle timeout constraint